 I have a handy-dandy list below that has specific links to all the flash equipment I use in my photography.
 Feel free to grab the freebie!

 The most important thing you can do to make sure you don’t get the dreaded “deer in the headlights look” in your flash photography is to learn where to place your flash.
 If you have your flash on your camera and pointed towards your family, you will get that look.
 The first key point is to take your flash off your camera.
 This will help you create beautiful directional light (like the image above) that looks more natural.
 The second key point is to bounce the flash off something.
 This could be a neutral-colored wall or ceiling or even a window (my favorite).
 Why do this?
 Because a flash unit is small.
 The beam of light that comes out of it is small.
 If you bounce it off something, you are spreading that beam of light out and creating a larger (and softer) light for your photography.

 Check out all my One Light Many Looks blog posts showing you pullbacks of where I placed my flash or strobe and the resulting images.
 It really is so versatile and you can create many different looks from it!

 As with learning any new technique or craft, you need to practice.
 Learning to expose for flash vs. ambient light is different, but similar and is easier than you think, but you will learn it better through trial and error.
 If you have a digital camera, I suggest you use that to check the images on your LCD screen to see if you like the exposures and mixture of ambient light and flash in your photos.

 Learning how to mix flash exposure with ambient exposure on film is a whole different animal but the same concept, essentially.
-If you are interested in learning more, I have a Lighting for Lifestyle guide that includes a 50+ page PDF and 12 demo videos to help you get started with flash and film.
+If you are interested in learning more, I have a Lighting for Lifestyle online course that includes a 50+ page PDF, 12 demo videos, and many bonuses to help you get started with flash and film.
 You can find out more details in the link above.